gesistsa/adaR/README.md

 #> [1] "#frag"
 ```

-It solves some problems of urltools with certain urls.
+It solves some problems of urltools with more complex urls.

 ``` r
 urltools::url_parse("https://www.google.com/maps/place/Pennsylvania+Station/@40.7519848,-74.0015045,14.